emmajanedrews/base-template/_posts/2018-04-20-what-can-you-expect-from-the-real-estate-market-this-spring.md

 As a buyer in a multiple offer situation, it can be tough.
 To make your purchase agreement stand out, you'll need to add a human touch.
 Having a great lender doesn’t hurt, as well as an experienced agent.

-There’s a quick rundown for you on the Edina market and how to deal with multiple offer situations.
+There’s a quick rundown for you on the market and how to deal with multiple offer situations.
 If you have any questions for us in the meantime, don’t hesitate to give us a call or send us an email.
 We look forward to hearing from you soon.